Mitochondrial DNA ("mtDNA") testing is a test which has been around for many years. It focusses on the maternal line.

 Both males and females can take this test, as mitochondrial DNA is passed from a mother to both her male and female children, virtually unchanged through the generations.

-Genetic genealogists assume that any mutations which do occur, do so at a predictable rate, leading to the ability to estimate how far back a common female ancestor was in relation to two descendants.
+Genetic genealogists have assumed that any mutations which do occur, do so at a predictable rate, leading to the ability to estimate how far back a common female ancestor was in relation to two descendants.

 However, new research has shown that some areas of mitochondrial DNA mutate much faster than others, so that the range of error for the time period of the most recent common ancestor using mitochondrial DNA is broader than previously thought.